A Three-Day Trip to Tampa

 What I missed!

 You can also follow year-round sports in the Tampa/St. Pete area depending on when you take your three-day trip to Tampa.
-From the Tampa Bay Lightning which were Stanley Cup Champs in 2020 & 2021 to the Tampa Bay Buccaneers that not only hosted the Super Bowl in 2021 but also won the game.
-Then there is the Tampa Bay Rays that made it to the 2020 World Series.
+From the Tampa Bay Lightning to the Tampa Bay Buccaneers that hosted the Super Bowl in 2021 and won the game.
+There is the Tampa Bay Rays that made it to the 2020 World Series.
 You might hear sports fans in the area referring to Tampa Bay as “Champa Bay”.

-And Tampa hosts some popular annual events held every year in January and February.
-Tampa is known for The Florida State Fair and the Gasparilla Pirate Invasion just to name a couple.
+Tampa hosts some popular annual events held yearly in January and February.
+Tampa is known for The Florida State Fair and the Gasparilla Pirate Invasion to name a couple.